arduino/docs-content/content/library-examples/curie-ble/Genuino101CurieBLELED/Genuino101CurieBLELED.md

 ---

 With this tutorial you use the Arduino 101's onboard Bluetooth® Low Energy capabilities to turn on and of the LED connected to Pin 13 from a smartphone or tablet.
 You create a LED service and keep reading the Bluetooth® Low Energy central, looking for a writing event of the characteristic associated with the LED you want to control.
 This tutorial is similar to the [Callback LED](https://www.arduino.cc/en/Tutorial/Genuino101CurieBLECallbackLED) where the change is managed by polling and callback functions.
-The values are sent using nRF Master Control Panel (BLE) app, available for Android and iOS.
+The values are sent using nRF Master Control Panel(Bluetooth® Low Energy) app, available for Android and iOS.

 ## Hardware Required